-- 1.1 Pursuant to Sections 46N(1) and (2) of the Broadcasting Act 2009, as amended by the Online Safety and Media Regulation Act 2022, (the "Act") Coimisiún na Meán (the "Commission") may make codes ("media service codes") governing the standards and practices of broadcasters.
-Pursuant to Sections 46O(1), (2), and (4) of the Act, the Commission may make rules ("media service rules") in relation to the total daily times that shall be allowed for broadcasting of commercial communications. - 1.2 Pursuant to Section 46O(13)(b) of the Act, the BAI Rules on Advertising and Teleshopping (Daily and Hourly Limits) dated 28 July 2010 were continued in force with the establishment of the Commission. - 1.3 In accordance with its statutory duties and obligations set out above, the Commission has prepared this media service code ("the Code") and these media service rules (the "Rules") to apply to providers of sound broadcasting services. - 1.4 The Code and Rules replace the sections of the 2010 BAI Rules on Advertising and Teleshopping (Daily and Hourly Limits) applying to sound broadcasts, which will be revoked as of the date the Rules take effect.
+- 1.1 Pursuant to Sections 46N(1) and (2) of the Broadcasting Act 2009, as amended by the Online Safety and Media Regulation Act 2022, (the "Act") Coimisiún na Meán (the "Commission") may make codes ("media service codes") governing the standards and practices of broadcasters. - 1.2 Pursuant to Sections 46O(1), (2), and (4) of the Act, the Commission may make rules ("media service rules") in relation to the total daily times that shall be allowed for broadcasting of commercial communications. - 1.3 Pursuant to Section 46O(13)(b) of the Act, the BAI Rules on Advertising and Teleshopping (Daily and Hourly Limits) dated 28 July 2010 were continued in force with the establishment of the Commission. - 1.4 In accordance with its statutory duties and obligations set out above, the Commission has prepared this media service code (the "Code") and these media service rules (the "Rules") to apply to providers of sound broadcasting services. - 1.5 The Code and Rules replaces the Sections of the 2010 BAI Rules on Advertising and Teleshopping (Daily and Hourly Limits) applying to sound broadcasts, which will be revoked as of 6 December 2024, being the date the Code and Rules take effect.